Wolves select Leonard Miller, Jaylen Clark in second round

 As part of last summer's blockbuster trade for Rudy Gobert, the Wolves sent four first round picks to the Utah Jazz, including the 16th overall pick in Thursday's draft.

-Minnesota used its No. 53 overall pick to select defensive stalwart Jaylen Clark from UCLA.
-Clark, who had surgery back in March to repair an Achilles injury, was the named the 2022-23 Naismith Defensive Player of the Year, NABC Defensive Player of the Year and the Pac-12 Defensive Player of Year, the first UCLA player to win the award since Russell Westbrook.
+Minnesota used its No. 53 pick to select defensive stalwart Jaylen Clark out of UCLA.
+Clark, who had surgery back in March to repair an Achilles injury, was named the 2022-23 Naismith Defensive Player of the Year, NABC Defensive Player of the Year and the Pac-12 Defensive Player of Year.

+"On draft night, you're just trying to ensure that you potentially add good, young pieces," said team President of Basketball Operations Tim Connelly at a news conference Thursday night.
+"We think we did that tonight."

 The 6-foot-5 guard averaged 13.0 points, 1.9 assist and 2.6 steals per game (fourth-best in the nation).
 Depending on how he recovers from the Achilles surgery, the AP says Clark could develop into a Matisse Thybulle-type defender.

+Connelly said Clark's injury typically takes between nine to 12 months to recover from, but added that the team intends to be cautious when it comes to his return.

+"We didn't draft him for the short term, so we'll be extremely patient," Connelly said.
+"I was just talking to him on the phone and he's kind of chomping at the bit.
+He's like, 'I'm gonna start running,' and I'm like, 'Take your time.'"

-In what was expected to be a pretty quiet draft for the Wolves selection-wise, Minnesota was able to add a couple players who could provide some depth in the coming years.
+In what was expected to be a pretty quiet draft day for the Wolves selection-wise, the team was able to add a couple of players who could provide some depth in the coming years.

 Minnesota lost in the opening round of the playoffs to the Denver Nuggets, who went on to win the NBA Championship.
 It was the second straight season the Wolves advanced to the postseason, but it's been since almost 20 years since they've escaped the first round.